outflux3/TextformatterSoundmanager/README.md

 ##Features

+###Bar UI Skins

+The Bar UI player can be used with the default skin, and set to any color.
+You can use the graident or flat to further configure the player.
+In addition, the module comes with 4 skins that can be used, which make the player more flexible and possibly fit better into certain websites.

+*  Gradient Fat (gradient-fat) - this is a taller/fatter version of the Bar-UI, and uses a graident for the background, and a css3 inset for the progress track.
+*  Gradient Slim (gradient-slim) - same as above but smaller player with no text.
+*  Osvaldas (osvaldas) - Based on https://osvaldas.info/examples/audio-player-responsive-and-touch-friendly/
+*  One Designs (onedesigns) - Based on http://demo.onedesigns.com/mediaelement/index.html

+Beyond that, you can create unlimited skins by copying the skins folder to your templates directory and adding more files there.
+See one of the other skins for how to setup the heading so that the module can read the name of the skin.

 ###Multiple Audio Formats

 SM2 supports many formats, and those can be enabled/disabled in the module config if you want to prevent any from being loaded.